NEU subscriptions and membership years

 |NQ3||Newly Qualified Teacher – Year 3||83% of full rate|

 Please also note that NQ members do not pay local fees.

 The National Education Union recognises the valuable work undertaken by support staff.
-For NEU membership purposes, Teaching Assistants (TAs) are considered to be support staff.
 Support staff members coming from NUT Section will see a reduction in their annual subscription rates.
 Legacy ATL members working in support staff roles will continue to benefit from reduced rates as NEU members.